blueridgeboost/blueridgeboost.github.io/src/content/english/instructors/_index.md

   name: "Nora Evans"
   role: "Founder and CEO"
   photo: "/images/instructors/nora.jpg"
   bio: "<p>Nora is originally from Bucharest, Romania.
 She earned a B.Sc. in Computer Science at the Polytechnic University of Bucharest and moved to Charlottesville in the Fall of 2004 to pursue graduate school at the University of Virginia where she earned a Master's in Computer Science in 2006, a Master of Science in Mathematics in 2014, and a Master of Teaching in 2022.
-Nora [published several research articles in computer science](https://scholar.google.com/citations?user=BTsjtmgAAAAJ&hl=en&oi=ao) and has several years of industry experience as a software developer.
+Nora <a herf='https://scholar.google.com/citations?user=BTsjtmgAAAAJ&hl=en&oi=ao'>published several research articles in computer science</a> and has several years of industry experience as a software developer.
 Nora has extensive teaching experience as Lecturer in the Mathematics Department at UVA, Algebra teacher at Peabody School, math student-teacher at Monticello High School, and a teaching assistant in Computer Science at UVA. </p><p>  At Blue Ridge Boost, Nora selects and develops class content, coaches the robotics competition teams, teaches advanced math and computer science classes, and tutors students in math and computer science.</p>
   "

 coo: